SanderElias/Samples/projects/api-boundries/readme.md

 In this talk I will go over the beginnings of API design, what makes a good API, and how we can apply that to angular components.

 > ## DISCLAIMER:
-> To learn the most, before you read on, or watch the video
+> To learn the most, before you read on, or watch the video,
 >  look into the source.
 Look at the different version  of the same thing in the `relation` and `bRelation` modules.
 Then make up your mind about what  you think the best way.
 And _why_ you think that.

 ## STOP READING!